-The district is a leader in technological innovation and infrastructure, with over 4,600 laptops, tablets, and desktop computers district-wide, including 1:1 computing in all grades (K-12).
+The district is a leader in technological innovation and infrastructure with over 4,700 laptops, tablets, and desktop computers district-wide, including 1:1 computing in all grades (K-12).
 WiFi is available in all instructional areas at speeds of 600 MB for classrooms.
-All core classrooms are also equipped with interactive whiteboards, handheld devices such as iPads, and classroom performance systems.
-The district’s technology infrastructure is maintained by nine full-time employees and supports some 5,000 users.
+All core classrooms are also equipped with interactive whiteboards, iPads, and classroom performance systems.
+The district’s technology infrastructure is maintained by 11 full-time employees and supports some 5,000 users.

 Conestoga Valley is committed to an assessment program reflecting national, state, and local measures.
 Each year, CV administers the Pennsylvania System of School Assessment (PSSA) math and English Language Arts (ELA) exams in grades three through eight, and science in grades four and eight.
 High school students take the state’s end-of-course Keystone Exams in algebra, literature, and biology.
 CV maintains a balance of diagnostic, benchmark, formative and summative assessments at all levels, including locally-developed assessments.